human-nature-lab/HondurasTools.jl/README.md

 ## Summary of processing steps (fill out further)

+N.B. if a step is listed as "manual" it is not performed by any functions internal to the package.
+It may appear in `process.jl`.

 ### connections data

 1. take requested connections data (W3 data as the closest to W3' MB data)